ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 - Enables the ability to complete the Easter eggs in solo or with any amount of players
 - No Easter egg steps are skipped
 - Easter eggs from previous maps need to be completed (like in the vanilla version of the game)
-- Achievements can be unlocked by completing the Easter eggs, if loading the mod via Game_Mod instead of loading the mod through Plutonium
+- Achievements can be unlocked by completing the Easter eggs
 - Adds a Easter egg speedrun timer for the main Easter eggs

 **General Changes:**